supreetkaur-04/Multi-Text-AI-Toolbox/README.md

 🔥 With LinguifyAI, you now have a **complete text enhancement suite** running directly on your laptop — no external APIs, no subscription fees, and full control over your data.

----

-Do you want me to also **rename the repo on GitHub** from `Multi-Text-AI-Toolbox` → `LinguifyAI` to match your new app name, or keep the old repo name?